Never done a handstand?

 Embrace the wobble

 You will fall.
-Everyone does.
-That's literally how you learn.
-We celebrate the attempts as much as the holds — sometimes more.
+Everyone does — that's how you learn.
+We celebrate attempts as much as holds.

 let's set the record straight